 There are different ways a VPN can encrypt your data.
 This is known as the VPN protocol.
-There are different types of VPN protocols some of which are highly reliable.
+There are different types of VPN protocols, some of which are highly reliable.

 IKEV2 is also recommended because of its high connectivity.

 iii.
-Logging policies
+Logging Policies

 You should also look for a VPN that insists on a no-log policy.
 Logging policy is very critical for VPNs as this is the main thrust of privacy.
 This determines whether the company stores your data and what they do with the information.
-As we mentioned before, free VPNs don’t really care about your privacy, and therefore have no regard for the logging policy.
+As we mentioned before, free VPNs don’t really care about your privacy and therefore have no regard for the logging policy.

-The government of some countries has been found forcing some VPN companies to provide the identity of some of their users who come at crossroads with the law.
+The government of some countries has been found to force some VPN companies to provide the identity of some of their users who come at crossroads with the law.
 The real test of loyalty is when such VPN companies refuse to disclose such information.
 So go for a VPN that can stand by you against all odds.

 v.
 Number of servers and location